Applied Parameters: Keepout=True|UpdateCaption=False

 - To place an all-layer keepout, make the Keepout layer the active layer then place the keepout solid region on that layer.
 Alternatively, after placement, select the keepout solid region and set its Restricted for Layer field (in the Properties section of the Properties panel) to Keep-Out Layer.
 Keepouts are indicated by the current Keep-Out layer color.
-Keepout objects set to a specific signal layer abd Keepouts on the Keep-Out Layer are displayed with cross-hatching.
+Keepout objects set to a specific signal layer are outlined by the Keep-Out color, whereas Keepouts on the Keep-Out Layer show as solid color.

 - When editing the properties of the placed keepout solid region, the associated Keepout Restrictions options determine which object types will be restricted by the Keepout.
-Deselecting an object tyhow as solid colpe will cause the Keepout to allow transgressions by that type of object (not kept out) by not imposing the applicable Clearance Rule.
+Deselecting an object type will cause the Keepout to allow transgressions by that type of object (not kept out) by not imposing the applicable Clearance Rule.